 One of the most common types of wrongful death claims involves medical errors.
-A study by Johns Hopkins Medicine suggests that medical mistakes could be the third-largest cause of death in the United States.
-According to the study, 10 percent of all deaths stem from some kind of medical error.
+A study by Johns Hopkins Medicine suggests that medical mistakes are a leading cause of death in the United States.
+According to the study, 10 percent of all deaths stem from some type of medical error.

 Workplace accidents—particularly those in dangerous professions like construction work—also routinely result in fatalities.
-According to the Occupational Safety and Health Administration (OSHA), more than 5,250 workers died on the job in the United States in 2018 alone.
+According to the Occupational Safety and Health Administration (OSHA), more than 4,764 workers died on the job in the United States in 2020 alone.
 Preventable workplace deaths could result in a wrongful death lawsuit.
 Other examples of wrongful death cases can include:

-- Violent crime.
+- Violent crime

-- Slip and fall accidents.
+- Slip and fall accidents

-- Defective products.
+- Defective products

-- Nursing home abuse.
+- Nursing home abuse

-- Toxic spills.
+- Toxic spills

 Complete a Free Case Evaluation form now